hygull/try-pathlib/README.md

 ![Pathlib-inheritance](./images/pathlib-inheritance.png)

+## What if offers, what speciality it has?

+**pathlib** offers a set of classes to handle filesystem paths.
+It offers the following advantages over using string objects:

++ No more cumbersome use of os and os.path functions.
+Everything can be done easily through operators, attribute accesses, and method calls.

++ Embodies the semantics of different path types.
+For example, comparing Windows paths ignores casing.

++ Well-defined semantics, eliminating any warts or ambiguities (forward vs. backward slashes, etc.).

 ## Note

 + Python **3.2** or later is recommended, but pathlib is also usable with Python **2.7** and **2.6**.